Existence of limit of multivariable function: Conclusion

 \section{Conclusion}

 First, we prove Theorem 1, where a method for constructing non-convergent sequences satisfying the conditions is provided.
 It is worth noting that, in some cases, the construction method here is impractical.
 Indeed, considering Theorem 1 as a Heine's definition of limit under relaxed condition, it is evident that a truly constructive proof of Theorem 1 is impossible.
 Only by admitting a weak form of the axiom of choice can the equivalence of the Heine's definition of limit and the typical definition of limit be established \cite{moore2011early}, thus making it impossible to constructively prove the equivalence of the two definitions \cite{bridges1997constructive}.
 The sufficiency part of proving Theorem 1 can be seen as proving the sufficiency of the Heine's definition of limit, and the necessity of which is obviously valid.
 Therefore, if there exists a constructive proof of Theorem 1, the equivalence of the two limit definitions would also hold, which is not the case.
-Secondly, we prove Theorem 2, unlike Theorem 5 in article \cite{darriba2021translated}, the former gives the relationship between the limit of binary function and the limit of single variable function.
+Secondly, we prove Theorem 2, which essentially give the relationship between the limit of binary function and the limit of single variable function (though it is actually a special form of Theorem 5 in article \cite{darriba2021translated}).
 Finally, we prove Theorem 3, further extending Theorem 1 to the general case of multivariable function.